CoBUG/SlideShows/OpenSSH.markdown

 ```

 Then configure your browser to use the proxy on the local port 7070.
 Now you can browse anywhere over the proxy!

+-D still does not tunnel DNS lookups.
+If you need all traffic to go through a tunnel, you can use a vpn or ssh-vpn!

 ---